omahs/imx-docs/README.md

 SDK API reference documentation can be hosted as static assets.

-Put the generatedf docs in the `api-docs/sdk-references` folder in the appropriate SDK folder.
+Put the generated docs in the `api-docs/sdk-references` folder in the appropriate SDK folder.
 Rename the API reference folder to be the version number, replacing `.` with `-` in the folder name.

 ```shell
 api-docs/